ccverak/carloscastellanos.dev/src/posts/2019-10-02-my-testing-practices/index.md

 - Verbose
 - Do not use shared global state
-- Do have these 4 clear steps:
+- Do have these 4 clear steps: **Setup, Exercise, Verify & Teardown**

-1. Setup
-2. Exercise
-3. Verify
-4. Teardown

 - All the 4 test steps are co-located

 ### And here's why